 Research suggests that running, swimming, and cycling your way through a triathlon could lead to a longer life.

-You also incur some risks when you participate in triathlons, but do those perils outweigh the longevity and other benefits of the sport?
+You may also incur some risks when you participate in triathlons, but do those perils outweigh the longevity and other benefits of the sport, like many others?

 Read on for a deep dive into the risks and rewards of competing in triathlons, which run right down to your life insurance.